shawnyu5/fragments/submission/lab_2/README.md

 20. Set the **Devices** options that you want to use.
 The defaults are OK (i.e., we don't need to remember device logins).
 Click **Next step**.

 21. Set the **App Clients** options that you want to use.
 In the next sections, we'll create a web app to test our `fragments` API, so we need to register an App Client now.
 Click **Add an app client**.
 Give your App Client a name: `fragments-ui`.
-Next, **uncheck** the **Generate client secret** checkbox: since we're building a web app, we can't use a client secret (i.e., you can't hide a secret in JavaScript run in a browser, since it gets downloaded as plain text).
+Next (and this is important), **uncheck** the **Generate client secret** checkbox: since we're building a web app, we can't use a client secret (i.e., you can't hide a secret in JavaScript run in a browser, because it gets downloaded as plain text).
 The other settings are fine using the defaults.
 Click **Create app client**.
 The `fragments-ui` should be listed as one of the app clients that will have access to this User Pool.
 Click **Next Step**.

 22. Set the **Workflow Triggers** options that you want to use.
 These triggers represent calls to serverless cloud functions (i.e., [Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)) that happen at different stages of authentication and authorization.
 We won't be using any custom triggers or functions, so you can click **Next Step**.